No Highway in the Sky: Plot

 Dennis Scott, new chief of metallurgy at the Royal Aircraft Establishment at Farnborough, is introduced to Theodore Honey, an eccentric American scientist who is testing his theory that the new Rutland Reindeer aircraft is susceptible to structural failure of the tailplane.
-Honey is running a fatigue test on the fin and tailplane (empennage) of a Reindeer, using a very high vibration rate dynamic shaker in an eight-hour daily test cycle (determined by complaints from neighbours).
+Honey is running a fatigue test on the tail assembly of a Reindeer, using a very high vibration rate dynamic shaker in an eight-hour daily test cycle (determined by complaints from neighbours).
 Eventually, it will fall off.

 Scott gives Honey a ride home and learns that he is a widower whose wife was killed by a V2 rocket during the war.
 The perfect embodiment of the absent-minded professor, Honey has educated his brilliant but reserved 12-year-old daughter, Elspeth, at home, without any real understanding of a child's need for play and friends.
 Honey tells Scott he expects failure to occur after 1440 flight hours.
 Scott notes that commercial planes are building up miles faster than the experiment, and Honey becomes very upset, declaring that he is a scientist, he cannot be concerned about people.

 In the company bar, Scott runs into a test pilot, an old friend from WWII, who tells him about the recent crash of a Reindeer in Labrador.
 The plane had flown 1407 hours.
 The tail was never found, the pilot was blamed, and Scott suspects Honey's theory is correct.
 He informs Sir John, the head of RAE, who puts the vibration test on a 24-hour basis.

 Honey is sent to Labrador to examine the wreckage, but finds himself flying across the Atlantic on a Reindeer airliner.
 He was told that all Reindeer have only 500 hours in service, but is shocked to learn that this early production aircraft had already logged 1422 hours at takeoff.
 Despite the fact that his theory is not yet proven, he warns the captain, who contacts London for advice.
 Honey also shows the safest place to survive a crash to renowned Hollywood actress Monica Teasdale, who meant a great deal to his wife.
 Teasdale believes Honey and through a night of waiting she grows close to him, as does stewardess Marjorie Corder.